Searing steak in non stick? Totally possible.

-There are a few small—but key—differences between searing in a non stick skillet vs. searing in cast iron or carbon steel.
-Here’s a step-by-step guide to achieving that coveted golden brown crust using Non Stick (note that this method is recommended for thicker cuts of meat, as thinner ones like skirt steak can quickly become overcooked).
+There are a few small—but key—differences between searing meat in a non stick skillet vs. searing in cast iron or carbon steel.
+Here’s a step-by-step guide to achieving that coveted golden brown crust using non stick (note that this method is recommended for thicker cuts of meat, like pork chops or ribeyes, as thinner cuts like skirt steak can quickly become overcooked).

-Once you’ve added your steak to the pan, turn the heat up to high.
-The temperature of the steak will keep your Non Stick pan from overheating, while allowing the heat to build gradually—similar to using the reverse sear method, but on the stovetop.
+Once you’ve added your meat to the pan, turn the heat up to high.
+The temperature of the protein will keep your Non Stick pan from overheating, while allowing the heat to build gradually—similar to using the reverse sear method, but on the stovetop.
 Cook for a couple of minutes on each side.

-After cooking on both sides on high heat, lower the heat to medium and cook, flipping every couple of minutes—this allows you to build up a crust gradually without producing a gray band of overcooked steak on either side.
-Cook to your desired level of doneness (between 120-125F for medium-rare).
+After cooking on both sides on high heat, lower the heat to medium and cook, flipping every couple of minutes—this allows you to build up a crust gradually without producing a gray band of overcooked, tough meat on either side.
+Cook to your desired level of doneness, depending on the type of protein (for example, steak is medium-rare between 120-125F).

 We’d advise against using it for whole chickens or other large cuts, however—even if your pan is oven-safe, it’s not the best option for any meat that requires long periods of time over high heat, as this could shorten your pan’s lifespan.

-Since it’s already a bit more difficult to get a good crust on food with Non Stick, you don’t want to make it any harder by adding overly moist ingredients to your pan.
-One way to make sure your steak is nice and dry is by doing a dry brine—this involves salting it ahead of time, letting it sit for at least 30 minutes, and patting dry just before adding to the pan.
+Since it’s already requires a bit of work to get a good crust on food with non stick, you don’t want to make it any harder by adding overly moist ingredients to your pan.
+One way to make sure your protein of choice is nice and dry is by doing a dry brine—this involves salting it ahead of time, letting it sit for at least 30 minutes, and patting dry just before adding to the pan.

 This not only helps to season the meat more thoroughly than if you salted it right before cooking, but it also helps draw out more of the moisture.
-Pat some of the moisture off before adding your steak to the pan.
+Pat some of this moisture off before adding to the pan.

-Since Made In’s Non Stick pots and pans combine a non-toxic PTFE coating with a 5-ply Stainless Clad body, you’ll get the excellent heat retention required for getting the perfect sear, along with easy clean-up.
+Since our Non Stick pots and pans combine durable, professional-grade coating with a 5-ply Stainless Clad body, you’ll get the excellent heat retention required for getting the perfect sear, along with easy clean-up.